peteroupc/peteroupc.github.io/random.md

 1. the initial state (the seed) which the "random" result will be generated from&mdash;
     - is hard-coded,
     - was entered by the user,
-    - is known to the application and was generated using a statistical-random or unpredictable-random implementation (as defined earlier),
+    - is known to the application and was generated using an [unpredictable-random](#Unpredictable_Random_Generators) or [statistical-random](#Statistical_Random_Generators) implementation (as defined earlier),
     - is a [verifiable random number](#Verifiable_Random_Numbers) (as defined later), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application might need to generate the same "random" result multiple times,
 3. the application either&mdash;
     - makes the seed (or a "code" or "password" based on the seed) accessible to the user, or
-    - finds it impractical to store or distribute the "random" results or the random numbers (rather than the seed) for later use, such as&mdash;
+    - finds it impractical to store or distribute the "random" numbers or results (rather than the seed) for later use, such as&mdash;
         - by saving the result to a file,
         - by storing the random numbers for the feature generating the result to "replay" later, or
         - by distributing the results or the random numbers to networked users as they are generated,
-4. the random number generation method will remain _stable_ for as long as the relevant feature is still in use by the application, and
+4. the PRNG's algorithm will remain _stable_ (see ["Definitions"](#Definitions) and examples below) for as long as the relevant feature is still in use by the application, and
 5. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.

-As used here, a random number generation method is _stable_ if it uses a deterministic algorithm, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
-For example&mdash;
+Examples of the definition of _stable_ PRNGs:
 - [`java.util.Random`](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is stable,
 - the C [`rand` method](http://en.cppreference.com/w/cpp/numeric/random/rand) is not stable (because the algorithm it uses is unspecified),
 - C++'s random number distribution classes, such as [`std::uniform_int_distribution`](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), are not stable (because the algorithms they use are implementation-defined according to the specification), and